ninerforce/open-crossword/README.md

 # Open Crossword

 Open Crossword is a lightweight, locally hosted crossword puzzle editor built entirely with HTML and JavaScript.
 It provides a fast and intuitive interface for creating, editing, and exporting crosswords in both American and Quick styles.
-Keeps all your creations under your control, with no paywalls or accounts needed.
+Keep all your creations under your control, with no paywalls or accounts needed.

 ## Features